Genivia/ugrep/README.md

                   may be repeated.

            --exclude-fs=MOUNTS
-                  Exclude file systems specified by MOUNTS from recursive searches, MOUNTS is a comma-separated list of mount points or pathnames of directories on file systems.
-Note that --exclude-fs mounts take priority over --include-fs mounts.
+                  Exclude file systems specified by MOUNTS from recursive searches.
+                  MOUNTS is a comma-separated list of mount points or pathnames to directories.
+Note that --exclude-fs=MOUNTS take priority over --include-fs=MOUNTS.
 This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated by